"If you're such a big shot, how come I've never heard of you?"

 "I'm ... from Ohio."

-One of the most misunderstood states in the USA, Ohio has long been used by writers to establish that a character is a small town Country Mouse
+and one of the most misunderstood.
+It has long been used by writers to establish that a character is a small town Country Mouse

 .
 Unless a show is explicitly set in one of its larger cities, expect rural insularity, farming, and social conservatism to come up.
 In many cases, getting out